GamingGuy003/cali/Readme.md

-A simple CLI argument parser library intended for use with various of my projects
+A simple CLI argument parser library intended for use with my projects.
+Easy to use and minimalistic